 The Prep playground is used daily by Years 3 – 6 for morning break and lunch break, a large outdoor space surrounded by trees.
 It also serves as our tennis courts and netball courts.
 Stormont has one full size tennis court and one LTA orange court used for tennis both in the curriculum and by our visiting tennis coach.
 When needed there are 6 LTA mini red courts marked out also.
 The two netball courts are used for curriculum lessons, netball clubs and matches.
 Two matches can be played alongside each other and there is some space for visiting teams and their parents to watch the games.

-Named after a former Head that was instrumental in the clever design and building, our Johnston Sports Hall is a true hidden gem!
+Named after a former Head who was instrumental in the clever design and building, our Johnston Sports Hall is a true hidden gem!
 This modern and well equipped facility enables us to continue with our curriculum regardless of the weather and the indoor viewing platform also allows parents to watch matches and displays.
 The full size sports hall is used extensively for lessons, gymnastics and netball practice and matches throughout the week.
 At weekends a gymnastics club has full use for the day for competitions and lessons.